 Let's just say it: it's time to stop subjecting our students to some of the dreadful learning practices of the past.

-No more learning straight from the book, or from emotionless lectures.
+No more arduous learning straight from a book, or from notes literally written in Greek, or from emotionless lectures.
 They only alienate students and stop learning cold.
-Every student, no matter where they are, deserves to have a high-quality math experience.
+Every student, no matter where/who they are, deserves to have a high-quality math experience.
 To smile while learning.

 "Robert, thank you so much for putting this Geometry Curriculum together.
 As a homeschooling mom of six, I have made use of your Yay Math videos for years.
 It was a little hard to admit that my children liked you better than me - but they had so much fun learning from you.
 Your enthusiasm for learning is definitely contagious.
 The curriculum has been such a welcomed addition to our home school.
 It is so easy to use, for both student and teacher!
 My two sons that are currently using it are learning so much and having a good time doing it.
 We are hoping for similar programs in other courses.
 Thanks again for a terrific product!"

 For teachers, your account gives you immediate access to a treasure trove of materials.
 The program works as an all-in-one online curriculum that's at your full disposal.
 You can use it to fuel your day's lessons, showcase videos as needed, and assign both online-based or written practice work.
 Every lesson plan is entirely done for you, including practice tests, chapter tests, and all hand-written step-by-step answer keys.
 All materials are also instantly downloadable for you to print, or to post to your school's LMS.

 Homeschool families use this platform as a comprehensive, easy-to-use online course.
 Students jump right in and learn, section by section.